How Much Home Insurance Coverage Do You Really Need?

 Use your insurer's replacement cost estimator or hire a professional appraiser to get an accurate RCV.
 These tools account for your specific home features far better than a generic online calculator.
 Many insurers offer this service for free during the quoting process.

 Most insurers require you to carry at least 80% of your home's replacement cost value to receive full reimbursement on partial losses.
-Fall below that threshold, and you'll face a coinsurance penalty — meaning even a partial claim will result in a reduced payout.
-Carrying 100% of RCV is the safest approach, and for extra protection, consider an extended replacement cost endorsement that covers 10–50% above your policy limit if rebuild costs spike after a disaster.
+Fall below that threshold, and you'll face a coinsurance penalty, meaning even a partial claim will result in a reduced payout.
+Carrying 100% of RCV is the safest approach, and for extra protection, consider an extended replacement cost endorsement that covers 10% to 50% above your policy limit if rebuild costs spike after a disaster.

-Learn more about replacement cost vs. actual cash value to understand exactly how your payout is calculated at claim time.
+Learn more about replacement cost vs. actual cash value to understand exactly how your payout is calculated at claim time, and review the home insurance coinsurance clause to avoid getting stung by the 80% rule.

 Trusted by Thousands